mfalda/docker-smw/README.md

 Please ensure that the job queue is empty.

-*Nota bene:*  to be able to convert Semantic Drilldown filters into ask queries you mus belong to the **exporters** group.
+*Nota bene:*  to be able to convert Semantic Drilldown filters into ask queries you must belong to the **exporters** group.